Tänzer (video game)

-Tänzer is a 2019 hack and slash action-platform video game developed by Mikael Tillander and originally published by Mega Cat Studios for the Sega Mega Drive.
+Tänzer is a 2019 hack and slash action-platform video game developed by Mikael Tillander and originally published by Mega Cat Studios for the Sega Genesis.
 In the game, players assume the role of a ballerina whose body was transformed to fight against enemies in a post-apocalyptic setting.
 The title was crowdfunded through Kickstarter, being first released in 2019 for the Mega Drive and has since been re-released as part of the Mega Cat Studios – Collection 1 compilation for Evercade in 2020.

 Gameplay

 Tänzer is a hack and slash action-platform game reminiscent of Hagane: The Final Conflict, Osman and Strider, where players assume the role of a ballerina whose body was transformed to fight against enemies and bosses through multiple stages in a post-apocalyptic setting.

 During gameplay, players can execute a variety of moves including slash attacks and triple jumps, as well as a "Transmutation" ability.
 After completing a stage, players can buy items such as additional "Transmutation" abilities via gold currency dropped by defeated enemies along the way.
 Attacking on determined locations is also crucial, as certain setpieces in stages hosts secrets within their scenery.
 There is no save feature but an item that allows players to resume their progress after a game over is available to buy in the game's shop mechanic.